 The retail and restaurants at Twin Creeks are open to the public.
 Twin Creeks’ community amenities (including the lagoon) are for the exclusive use of Twin Creeks’ residents.

-There are no plans at this time to make Beacon Lake a gated community.
+While there are no plans at this time to make Beacon Lake a gated community, neighborhoods within the community may be developed into gated sections, such as The Landing.

 Only carefully selected, exclusive builders may build in Beacon Lake.
 Consult the site plan to see which builders are designated for the home site you’re interested in.

-Contact the Dream Finders Homes and Mattamy Homes sales representatives directly for questions related to homes and pricing.
+Contact the Dream Finders Homes, Mattamy Homes, or Toll Brothers sales representatives directly for questions related to homes and pricing.

 Townhome sales have begun!
 There are 3 furnished models to tour!
 Contact a Dream Finders Homes sales representative directly for information about Harborside at Beacon Lake.